robotology/natural-speech/biorec/README.md

 The current folder contains the following sub-folders:

-- phonerec: script(s) for articulatory phone recognition.
+- phonerec: toolbox for articulatory phone recognition.
 This code was used to run some of the experiments described in
   Badino, L., Canevari, C., Fadiga, L., Metta, G., "Integrating Articulatory Data in Deep Neural Network-based Acoustic Modeling",